chedjou03/aws-bootcamp-cruddur-2023/journal/week1.md

 - was able to run the compose command locally
 - run cruddud frontend and backend run locally
 - push my frontend and backend docker images to my docker Hub
+ - Learn how to use Snyk to scan my application for images vulnerabilities

 ---